 Mr. Jenkins, British, is Managing Director, Investments of the Principal Money Manager which he joined in October 2006.
 Mr. Jenkins was educated at Keble College, Oxford, where he received first class honours in Modern Languages (German and Russian).
 He also holds an MSc from London Business School.
 In 1985 Mr. Jenkins joined Morgan Grenfell in London where he worked in export project finance in Eastern Europe.
 From 1988 to 1990 he was Morgan Grenfell's representative based in Moscow.
 From 1990 to 2000 Mr. Jenkins worked in various investment roles at Morgan Grenfell (Deutsche) Asset Management Investment Services and also spent five years assigned to Morgan Grenfell Capital Management in New York.
 Mr. Jenkins was Managing Director of AXA Multi Manager from 2001 until 2003, after which he joined Rothschild Private Management Limited as Executive Director and Head of Multi-Manager Investment, a position he held until October 2006 when he joined the Principal Money Manager.
-Mr Jenkins worked in Russell's London office as senior portfolio manager of a number of funds for the Principal Money Manager: he also worked in Russell Investments' Seattle office from April 2016 to January 2018.
+Mr Jenkins worked in Russell's London office as senior portfolio manager of a number of funds for the Principal Money Manager as well as segregated client portfolios managed by other entities affiliated with the Principal Money Manager: he also worked in Russell Investments' Seattle office from April 2016 to January 2018.
 He moved away from portfolio management responsibilities in Q3 2018, and in January 2019 he moved to a half time position with the Principal Money Manager.
 He is also a director of other collective investment schemes authorised by the Central Bank.